Lexicographic Ranking based on Minimal Winning Coalitions: A ranking solution and the desirability relation

 \begin{remark} It is well known from the literature that the desirability relation on weighted majority games is a total preorder and that the following monotonicity condition w.r.t. weights holds for a weighted majority game $(N,v)$ with weights $(w_1, \ldots, w_n)$:

 for all $i,j \in N$ (see for instance \cite{Freixas97}).
-As a direct consequence of Proposition \ref{prop:pd} we have that also the LPGR solution on weighted majority games is monotonic w.r.t. weights, that is $w_i \geq w_j \Rightarrow i R_{\ran}^v j$ for all $i,j \in N$.
+As a direct consequence of Proposition \ref{prop:pd} we have that also the LRM solution on weighted majority games is monotonic w.r.t. weights, that is $w_i \geq w_j \Rightarrow i R_{\ran}^v j$ for all $i,j \in N$.

 \end{remark}